 - For example, (#5) We believe Jesus is Lord over everything.
-I'll say it plainly: God created two genders, male and female; that's something he assigns at birth that you can't change; and he designed marriage to be the only place the two different genders come together sexually and that's the only place he intends sex to happen.
+I'll say it plainly: God created two genders, male and female; that's something he assigns at birth that you can't change, and he designed marriage to be the only place the two different genders come together sexually, and that's the only place he intends sex to happen.
 Sex is not about your preferences or your desires.
-And when I preach that it infuriates some people.
+And when I preach that, it infuriates some people.
 (I know; I get the letters!)
-AND YET, right now, some are saying there is a phenomenon of Gen Z in the US and UK coming back into church--especially young men,9 and one of the reasons sociologists say it is happening is the bewilderment created by all the gender confusion and forced woke ideology.
-THERE'S A GENERATION, particularly of young men, SAYING, "This can't be right; this is insane" and they're finding a different story in Bible-teaching churches and that's appealing.
-Our message on these things is both infuriating and appealing and I'm not changing it--because what's popular in
+AND YET, right now in the UK and US, there is a phenomenon of Gen Z coming back into church-especially young men-and one of the reasons sociologists say it is happening is the bewilderment created by all the gender confusion and forced woke ideology.
+THERE'S A GENERATION SAYING, "This can't be right; this is insane," and they're finding a different story in Bible-teaching churches, and that's appealing.
+Our message on these things is both infuriating and appealing, and I'm not changing it-because what's popular in culture changes, but Jesus never does and so we're going to stick with him.